 Bar soap as we know it today didn’t start popping up until the seventh century.
-According to historical documents, soapmakers were starting businesses in Spain, France and Italy.
+According to historical documents, soapmakers were starting businesses in Spain, France, and Italy.
 England followed in the 12th century, and soon bathing with a bar of soap became a trend.
 This led to a surge in use of bar soaps across Europe and a surge in pricing.

 During the Restoration era in England, the English monarchy introduced a soap tax, officially making bar soap a luxury item.
 King Charles I had previously granted the Society of Soapmakers of Westminster total control over large-scale soapmaking in England, so this new tax raised soap prices even more.
-Strict rules were place on where, how and when soap could be manufactured.
+Strict rules were placed on where, how and when soap could be manufactured.

 These restrictive practices trickled down from factories to independent artisans.
 Since it was difficult to make soap anyways, small groups of artisans banded together and formed exclusive groups.
-They kept their soapmaking ways a secret, not only to create a monopoly on artisanal soap, but also to reap the benefits of the high market prices.
+They kept their soapmaking ways a secret, not only to create a monopoly on artisanal soap but also to reap the benefits of the high market prices.

 But soon, the soap conglomerate fell.
-The Society of Soapmakers of Westminster lost their monopoly on production, the soap tax was repealed in 1853 and chemists had created easier ways to mass produce bar soap.
+The Society of Soapmakers of Westminster lost their monopoly on production, the soap tax was repealed in 1853 and chemists had created easier ways to mass-produce bar soap.
 The reign of luxury soap was over by the 1900s.
 With soap production on the rise and prices falling, bar soap finally made its way into modern hygiene.